-min' oh fen) Tablets CII

-Hydrocodone Bitartrate (hye" droe koe' done

-bye tar' trate) and Acetaminophen (a seet" a
+(hye" droe koe' done by tar' trate) and Acetaminophen (a seet" a min' oh fen) Tablets CII

-Hydrocodone Bitartrate and Acetaminophen
+Hydrocodone Bitartrate and Acetaminophen Tablets are:

-A strong prescription pain medicine that

-contains an opioid (narcotic) that is used to

-manage pain severe enough to require an

-opioid pain medicine, when other pain

-treatments such as non-opioid pain

-medicines do not treat your pain well

-An opioid pain medicine that can put you at

-risk for overdose and death.
-Even if you

-take your dose correctly as prescribed you

-are at risk for opioid addiction, abuse, and

-Important information about Hydrocodone

-Get emergency help right away if you take

-too much Hydrocodone Bitartrate and

-Acetaminophen Tablets (overdose).
-When

-you first start taking Hydrocodone Bitartrate

-and Acetaminophen Tablets, when your

-dose is changed, or if you take too much

-(overdose), serious or life-threatening

-breathing problems that can lead to death

-Taking Hydrocodone bitartrate and

-acetaminophen tablets with other opioid

-medicines, benzodiazepines, alcohol, or

-other central nervous system depressants

-(including street drugs) can cause severe

-drowsiness, decreased awareness,

-breathing problems, coma, and death.
+- A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain severe enough to require an opioid pain medicine, when other pain treatments such as non-opioid pain medicines do not treat your pain well enough or you cannot tolerate them. - An opioid pain medicine that can put you at risk for overdose and death.
+Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death.